 In December 2020, the Company adopted the 2020 Equity Incentive Plan (2020 Plan), which replaced the 2018 Equity Incentive Plan (2018 Plan).
-The 2020 Plan allows the Company to issue options for shares of its common stock, among other award types, up to a total of 5,218,000 shares (Option Pool), subject to appropriate adjustments for stock splits, combinations and other similar events for issuance pursuant to awards made under the 2020 Plan.
-As of June 30, 2022, 1,847,142 shares of common stock remained available for future grants under the 2020 Plan.
+The 2020 Plan allows the Company to issue options for shares of its common stock, restricted stock units (RSUs) and other award types, up to a total of 5,218,000 shares (Equity Pool), subject to appropriate adjustments for stock splits, combinations and other similar events for issuance pursuant to awards made under the 2020 Plan.
+As of September 30, 2022, 1,514,696 shares of common stock remained available for future grants under the 2020 Plan.

 The options that are granted under the 2020 and 2018 Plans are exercisable at various dates as determined upon grant and terminate within 10 years of the date of grant, unless the optionee owns 10% or more of the common shares at which point the expiration period is 5 years, or upon the employee's termination (whereupon the terminated employee has thirty days after termination to exercise vested options from the date of termination).
 The vesting period generally occurs over two to four years unless there is a specific performance vesting trigger at which time those shares will vest when the performance trigger is probable to occur.
+RSUs granted under the 2020 Plan vest over four years from the grant date and represent share awards that, upon vesting, will deliver to the holder shares of the Company's common stock.